Egyptology, and Egyptology and Ancient Near Eastern Studies

 The ancient civilisations of Egypt and of the Near East - Sumer, Assyria, and Babylonia - are foundations of the modern world.
 Understanding these unique cultures presents a rewarding intellectual challenge.

-The undergraduate degree in Oxford integrates the translation and analysis of original sources in the ancient languages and writing systems (eg hieroglyphs and cuneiform) with the study of archaeological and artistic materials.
+The undergraduate degrees at Oxford integrate the translation and analysis of original sources in the ancient languages and writing systems (eg hieroglyphs and cuneiform) with the study of archaeological and artistic materials.

-BA Egyptology, and Egyptology and Ancient Near Eastern Studies
+BA Egyptology and BA Egyptology and Ancient Near Eastern Studies

 The three-year BA courses in Egyptology and in Egyptology and Ancient Near Eastern Studies are two closely related Asian and Middle Eastern Studies courses.

-The BA in Egyptology is accessed by UCAS code Q400 Egyptology, and the BA in Egyptology and Ancient Near Eastern Studies is accessed by UCAS codes:
+The BA in Egyptology is accessed by UCAS code Q400 Egyptology, and the BA in Egyptology and Ancient Near Eastern Studies is accessed by UCAS code Q401.

 Both routes offer a wide range of options for the study of the languages, literature, history, and material culture of ancient Egypt and/or the Ancient Near East.
 No prior knowledge of Egyptian, Akkadian, or any other Ancient Near Eastern language is expected and both routes include core language study.